yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

-## Exercise 3: Migrate the database to SQL MI
+# Exercise 3: Migrate the database to SQL MI

+### Estimated Duration: 60 minutes

 In this lab, you will migrate the WideWorldImporters database from a SQL Server 2008 VM to Azure SQL Managed Instance.
 You’ll start by setting up an SMB network share and configuring the MSSQLSERVER service to run under the sqlmiuser account.
 Then, you’ll back up the database, gather connection information, and create an online data migration project.
 Finally, you’ll perform the migration cutover and verify the database and transaction log migration.
 These steps ensure a smooth transition to Azure’s cloud services.

 ## Lab Objectives

 In this lab, you will perform the following:

 - Task 1: Create an SMB network share on the VM